Hannah Brand: Life

-This volume of Plays, and Poems (Norwich: Beatniffe and Payne) was not published until 1798, she included Huniades the two other plays, adaptations of works by Corneille and Destouches, respectively: The conflict, or, Love, honour, and pride a heroic comedy and Adelinda, a comedy.
-Neither would seem to have been performed.
-She subsequently gave up the stage and became a governess to a family in Woodbridge, though after her arrival there was apparently "much unpleasantness between husband and wife."
+This volume of Plays, and Poems (Norwich: Beatniffe and Payne) was published in 1798; she included Huniades and adaptations of works by Corneille and Destouches, respectively: The conflict, or, Love, honour, and pride a heroic comedy and Adelinda, a comedy.
+Neither were performed.

-ODE TO YOUTH.
-From Poems by Miss Hannah Brand.
+She subsequently gave up the stage and became a governess to a family in Woodbridge, though her arrival triggered "much unpleasantness between husband and wife".